Travel Tips : What is in a name?

 And to secure SEO of course you put the name of the city in the name of your accommodation.
-Like Baan Xxxxx Bangkok.
+Like Baan Somchai Bangkok.
 Or something in the name the refers to a nearby location.
-Like Xxxxx Riverside Hotel or Xxxxx Park View Hotel.
+Like Somchai Riverside Hotel or Somchai Park View Hotel.
 The latter is a bit weird if there is no park at all nearby.
 But what is a hotel, homestay or resort?
 I will discuss the types of accommodation used in Thailand.

 In Thailand the name resort has sometimes a bit other meaning as you would think of.
 Most times they are outside town and have bungalows where you can park your car next to your room.
 Originally this kind of places where meant for people who needed a room only for a few hours and do not want to be seen too much.
 So in Thailand sometimes the word resort is used for short-time hotels.
 Most times this kind of hotels have a name with a number and offer 24h service.
 In other countries you might call this a Motel.